 For example: Beyoncé.
-While she doesn’t tag her own posts with “Beyonce” (which I personally think is a mistake), her team created a system to organize her blog content internally by tagging each post with “My Life,” “My Work,” or whatever projects she’s working on.
+While she doesn’t tag her own posts with “Beyoncé” (which I personally think is a mistake), her team created a system to organize her blog content internally by tagging each post with “My Life,” “My Work,” or whatever projects she’s working on.
 We’ll let that first part slide though.
 It’s Beyoncé, after all.

-So — getting back to those niche markets — what kind of content gets traction on Tumblr?
+So—getting back to those niche markets—what kind of content gets traction on Tumblr?
 Think visual.
-Images, graphics, and most famously, GIFs.
+Images, graphics, and, most famously, GIFs.
 It should come as no surprise, then, that fashion and entertainment brands tend to dominate the platform’s branded content.

 “When your advertising and marketing collateral can be repurposed as social content on channels that users visit expecting something visually captivating, half your work is already done,” says Shively.
-He points to Tiffany & Co. and MTV as great examples of this, noting that photos account for over 98% of Tumblr engagement (and 95 percent of brand posts).
+He points to Tiffany & Co. and MTV as great examples of this, noting that photos account for over 98 percent of Tumblr engagement (and 95 percent of brand posts).

 Basically, become the leader of your brand’s fandom.
 Make it impossible for consumers to scroll past your post without reblogging.
 And don’t be afraid to give your audience power.
 Are they awesome at making GIFs?
 Start a contest and reblog the best fan work.
 Invite them to repurpose your content and make it their own by adding their own story, tags, or reaction GIFs.

 “There are all sorts of Tumblr blogs, and to stand out among them, a brand needs to be aggressive and push the envelope in a fun way,” says Shively.
-“At the same time, I think it can be easy to get caught up in the culture (or counter-culture) of an ecosystem like that, and it’s important to stay on brand message to some extent.
+“At the same time, I think it can be easy to get caught up in the culture (or counterculture) of an ecosystem like that, and it’s important to stay on brand message to some extent.
 It’s a fine line that you need to walk as a brand marketer.”

 Your content lives longer